 One argument for the creation of urban reduction facilities is that it’s better to reduce the remains in a facility than it is to tie up more urban real estate in the form of cemeteries.
-That makes sense, but Herland’s vision is that it’s better to allow the reduction process to occur naturally in the forest, rather than commercially in the city.
+Herland’s vision is that it’s better to allow the reduction process to occur naturally in the forest, rather than commercially in the city.

 Another reason we believe that Herland’s version of “natural organic reduction” is better is the enduring emotional benefit of having a specific place where the remains of a loved one can be visited; something that can function as a “locus of memory”.
-When the reduction occurs in a large concrete silo, one person’s remains become mixed with the remains of many other people.
-The compost coming out the bottom will have the remains of many people, but no one will know who’s who.
-When the reduction happens in a registered location in the forest, the family will know right where their loved one’s remains are interred.
+When reduction happens in a registered location in the forest, the family will know right where their loved one’s remains are interred.
 They can visit, camp out, and continue the connection.

 We believe that interment in the forest helps protect the forest from being clear cut and “developed” into more urban sprawl.
 By law, the interment of human remains in a forest protects that forest from commercial development; the application of compost produced in a natural organic reduction facility does not.
 Those who choose forest burial can sing along with George Fox, saying, “Build those backyards somewhere else, because here I am.
 There’s no trespassing on this land.”

 There’s also the matter of cost.
 The leading proponent of human composting projects a cost of $5,500 per interment.
 Assuming that they’re able to meet that projection, and obtain the necessary building permits, that’s still thousands of dollars more than the cost of being interred in green burial cemeteries such as the Herland Forest.